 Set up your workspace

 For any organizational project, you’ll need a set of tools to get you started.
-I recommend a notebook, pen, sharpie, post-its, trash bags, rubber bands and about 4 to 5 sorting bins.
-Other optional tools: dental floss (for removing photos), white cotton gloves, photo pencil, index cards, photo boxes.
+I recommend a notebook, pen, sharpie, post-its, trash bags, rubber bands, and about 4 to 5 sorting bins.
+Other optional tools: dental floss (for removing photos), white cotton gloves, photo pencil, index cards, and photo boxes.

 Just like we do with any space, we always start by pulling everything out and grouping like with like.
-For Jaime, this meant sorting photos from mementos, pre-made albums from loose photos and specialty photos from duplicates and oversized prints that need to get scanned separately.
-TIP: separate photos from mementos, frames, empty albums and anything non-photo related.
+For Jaime, this meant sorting photos from mementos, pre-made albums from loose photos, and specialty photos from duplicates and oversized prints that need to be scanned separately.
+TIP: separate photos from mementos, frames, empty albums, and anything non-photo related.
 Make a note of anything you want to bring together later.

 Process your photos and categorize them.